-Timeline for Final Decision Investigation Report
+Timeline for Investigation Report

-Unless extended by written agreement with the complainant, a final decision the investigation report shall be sent to the complainant within 60 calendar days of the district's receipt of the complaint.
-Within 30 calendar days of receiving the complaint, the compliance officer shall prepare and send to the complainant a written report, as described in the section "Final Written DecisionInvestigation Report" below.
+Unless extended by written agreement with the complainant, the investigation report shall be sent to the complainant within 60 calendar days of the district's receipt of the complaint.

+Within 30 calendar days of receiving the complaint, the compliance officer shall prepare and send to the complainant a written report, as described in the section "Investigation Report" below.
 If the complainant is dissatisfied with the compliance officer's decision, the complainant may, within five business days, file the complaint in writing with the Board.